dddshelf/cheeper-ddd-cqrs-example/README.md

     make stop

-And now you're ready to execute all the demo steps! 🚀
+Now you're ready to execute all the demo steps! 🚀

 ### Demo time!

 Cheeper starts totally as a blank application.
-There is no Author, Cheeps, Follows, etc. Let's see what happens with the existing Projections when
+There is no Author, Cheeps, Follows, etc.

-#### Follower Counters Query
+#### 1. Follower Counters Query

     http --json --body http://127.0.0.1:8000/chapter7/author/a64a52cc-3ee9-4a15-918b-099e18b43119/followers-counter
     http --json --body http://127.0.0.1:8000/chapter7/author/1fd7d739-2ad7-41a8-8c18-565603e3733f/followers-counter